 - how to prioritize compliance requirements

-- the priority for the creation and maintenance of governance documents
+- a priority for the creation and maintenance of governance documents

 Newly create or update governance documents that: